Beavane History, Family Crest & Coats of Arms

 Early Notables of the Beavane family (pre 1700)

-Migration of the Beavane family to the New World and Oceana
+Migration of the Beavane family

 The Welsh migration to North America in the late 19th and early 20th centuries contributed greatly to its rapid development.
 These migrants were in search of land, work, and freedom.
 Those Welsh families that survived the long ocean journey were critical to the development of new industries and factories, and to the quick settlement of land.
 They also added to an ever-growing rich cultural heritage.
 A search of the immigration and passenger lists has shown a number of people bearing the name Beavane: Arthur Bevan who settled in Connecticut in 1620; Bartholomew settled in Virginia 1634; Grace Bevan in New England 1654; Thomas Bevan in Maryland in 1663.